gerth2/gerth2.github.io/_posts/2019-06-01-math_primer2.md

 If a title like that doesn't make you at least want to take a peek, I'm not sure what will.

+## Next Steps - Where are we going?

+It's time to start some real Science!
+Go check out [basics of electronics.](/blog_posts/2019/06/05/electronics_basics.html).